myzlab/k-search-v2-docs/docs/delete-statement/introduction.md

 sidebar_label: Introduction
 ---

+import K from '@site/src/components/K';

 ## Introduction

-In this section you will learn how to implement the PostgreSQL DELETE statement and PostgreSQL DELETE USING(JOIN) statement through **_KSearch_** library.
+In this section you will learn how to implement the PostgreSQL DELETE statement and PostgreSQL DELETE USING(JOIN) statement through <K/>.

 The Postgresql DELETE statement allows you to delete one or more rows from a table.